NASCAR Winston Cup Series era: 1980–1989

+Mercury's final season was 1980.

+In 1981, an awards banquet began to be held in New York City on the first Friday evening in December.
+The first banquets were held in the Waldorf-Astoria's Starlight Room and in 1985 were moved to the much larger Grand Ballroom.
+For 2001, the banquet portion was dropped in favor of a simpler awards ceremony, which was also moved to the Hammerstein Ballroom at the Manhattan Center the following year.
+However, in 2003, the festivities returned to the Waldorf's Grand Ballroom, and the banquet format was reinstated.

+Since 1982, the Daytona 500 has been the first non-exhibition race of the year.

-On July 4, 1984, President Ronald Reagan became the first sitting president to attend a NASCAR race when he watched the "King" Richard Petty win the 1984 Firecracker 400.
+On July 4, 1984, President Ronald Reagan became the first sitting president to attend a NASCAR race when he watched Richard Petty win the 1984 Firecracker 400.
 Some look to moments such as these to suggest that the Winston Cup Era marked the time in which NASCAR officially appeared on the national stage in America.
 The Firecracker 400 was Petty's 200th and final Winston Cup victory.
 In that same year, Terry Labonte captured his first Winston Cup Series Championship driving the No. 44 Piedmont Airlines Chevrolet Monte Carlo.